nawaf-vp/youtube-clone/README.md

 - [Screens](#screens)

 ## Features
-- User friendly interface for better user experience.
+- User-friendly interface for better user experience.
-- Accessible through all kinds of devices (Tablets , desktop , phones etc).
+- Accessible through all kinds of devices (Tablets, desktops, phones, etc).
-- Enables users to search for specefic videos based on keywords, tags etc.
+- Enables users to search for specific videos based on keywords, tags, etc.
 - Allows users to watch videos including features like play, pause and seek.
 - Video playback page displays the video details including a set of related videos to watch
-- Channel pages come with channel details and also a set of videos uploaded by them for the users to watch.
+- Channel pages come with channel details and videos uploaded by them for the users to watch.
-- Homepage sorts the videos in different categories including recommended videos , comedy , tutorials etc.
+- The homepage sorts the videos in different categories including recommended videos, comedy, tutorials etc.

 ## TechStack